AlfieRan/reddit-video-generator/Readme.md

 -   `python`
 -   `moviepy`
 -   `gtts`
+-   `imageMagick`

 # Setup

-Create three folders: `cache`, `footage` and `output` in the root of the project (the same level as the source folder).
+Either run the program once or create a directory called `footage` in the root of the project (the same level as the source folder).

-Place an mp4 video file containing your background footage in the footage file, the program is currently setup to expect a file named "minecraft.mp4" but this can be easily changed to whatever you want.
+Place an mp4 video file containing your background footage in the footage file, the program is currently setup to expect a file named "minecraft.mp4" but this can be easily changed to whatever you want by changing the `FOOTAGE_PATH` constant in `src/main.py`.

 ## Env